panhavad/keyboard-emulator/README.md

 ## 🐫How to use KeyEmu?

-No big deal super, like cooking rice (because I'm Asian) 😂
+No big deal super easy just like cooking rice (because I'm Asian) 😂

  1. Download the latest release of [keyemu.exe](https://github.com/panhavad/keyboard-emulator/releases)
  2. Open CMD